The production of K+K- pairs in proton-proton collisions below the phi meson threshold

 The most striking features in the data are the strength near the $K^+K^-$ threshold and the dip at $M_{K^+K^-} \approx 0.995$~GeV/$c^2$, which corresponds precisely to the $K^0\bar{K^0}$ production threshold~\cite{Dzy08}.
 This is compelling evidence for a cusp effect coming from the $K^0\bar{K}^0 \rightleftharpoons K^+K^-$ transitions.
 To investigate this phenomenon in greater detail, the $K^+K^-$ invariant mass distribution was divided by a simulation where only the final state interactions in the $pp$ and $K^-p$, with $a_{K^-p}=2.45i$~fm, were considered.
 The best fit to the data shown in Fig.~\ref{Enhance} is achieved with a contribution from the isospin-zero channel that is about three times stronger than the isospin-one.
 This finding is consistent with our earlier result~\cite{Dzy08}.
 The deviations apparent in Figs.~\ref{IM} and \ref{Enhance} at high $K^+K^-$ invariant masses might be connected with the approximations made in our coupled-channel model~\cite{Dzy08}.

 Previous analyses of the $pp\to ppK^+K^-$ reaction at different excess energies~\cite{QYe12,Mae08,Win06,Sil09} have all shown a strong preference for low values of the $K^-p$ and $K^-pp$ invariant masses, $M_{K^-p}$ and $M_{K^-pp}$.
-To study this further, we have evaluated differential cross sections in terms of these invariant mass distribution and also their ratios:
+To study this further, we have evaluated differential cross sections as functions of these invariant masses and also the ratios: